Natural resources of Azerbaijan: Rivers

 The river system of the republic consists of three groups: transboundary, border and local rivers.
 The transboundary (flowing through two or several countries) rivers include Kur, Ganikh (Alazan), Gabrirri (Iori), Khrami, Arpachay and others.
-Border rivers (which are in border between two or more countries) include Araz, Samur, Bolgarchay and others.
-Local rivers are formed and flowing in the territory of the Republic.
+Border rivers (which serve as the border between two or more countries) include the Araz, Samur, Bolgarchay and others.
+Local rivers are formed and flow within the territory of the Republic.

 The water collection area is supplied by 2 large rivers of the Republic (Kur and Araz), 12 medium rivers, and other small rivers.
 Only 4 of the local rivers (Pirsaat, Hekericay, Tertçay, and Kurekchay) can be considered as medium rivers.

 The mountain rivers flowing from the southern slope of the Greater Caucasus (Balakanchay, Talacay, Kurmukchay, Kishchay, Turyanchay, Goychay, Girdimanchay, etc.) are the left branches of the Kur river, however, flowing from the north-eastern slope (Gusarchay, Gudyalchay, Garachay, Valvalachay, etc.) and the Gobustan rivers (Sumqayitchay, Pirsaat, etc.) are the rivers directed into the Caspian Sea.
 Moreover, the rivers flowing from the north-eastern slope of the Lesser Caucasus (Zeyamchay, Shamkirchay, Goshagachay, Ganjachay, Kurekchay etc.) flowing from the Karabakh Range (Khachinchay, Terterchay, Gargarchay, etc.) are the right branches of the Kur, however, flowing from the Zangazur Range (Nakhchivanchay, Alinjaychay, Gilanchay, etc.) and the rivers flowing from the south-western slope of the Lesser Caucasus (Hekerichay, Guruchay, Kondalanchay etc.) are the left branches of the Araz River.

-Lankaran rivers (Vishonchay, Lankaranchay, Tengerchay, Astarachay, etc.) are the rivers directed into the Caspian Sea.
+Lankaran rivers (Vishonchay, Lankaranchay, Tengerchay, Astarachay, etc.) are the rivers that flow into the Caspian Sea.

 Lakes

 Cumulative 450 lakes with a total area of 395 km2 were identified in Azerbaijan, where 10 lakes have area over 10 km2.

-The largest lake of the Republic is Sarısu lake, located in the Kur-Araz lowland (water area 65.7 km2, volume of water is 59.1 million m3).
-The highest mountainous lake in the Republic is Tufangöl (area 0.01 km2, volume 0.11 million m3) located in the basin of Damiraparanchay and at a height of 3277 m.
-One of the most attractive lakes of the Republic is the famous Lake Goygol.
-The lake was formed in the middle stream of Aghsuchay after strong earthquake in 1139.
+The largest lake of the Republic is Sarısu lake, located in the Kur-Araz lowland (water area 65.7 km2l its volume of water is 59.1 million m3).
+The highest mountainous lake in the Republic is Tufangöl (area 0.01 km2, with a volume of 0.11 million m3) located in the basin of Damiraparanchay and at a height of 3277 m.
+Lake Goygol was formed in the middle stream of Aghsuchay after a strong earthquake in 1139.